Displaying present location in the site.

 Approach to the Environment and Structure

 As part of its Corporate Social Responsibility activities, NEC seeks to reduce environmental impacts in its own business activities.
 At the same time, it is carrying out "environmental management" that contributes to reducing the environmental impacts of society as a whole through its products and services.
-Also, to promote environmental management throughout the entire Group, it has established the "Environmental Policy" to express its environmental philosophy and action guidelines.
-Conduct that complies with the charter is expected of all NEC employees including executive officers.
+Also, to promote environmental management throughout the entire NEC group, which includes NEC corporations, group companies in Japan and overseas, production sites and R&D centers, it has established the "Environmental Policy" to express its environmental philosophy and action guidelines.
+Conduct that complies with the policy is expected of all NEC employees including executive officers in all business activities such as production, distributions, purchasing, waste management, R&D, and M&A.

 We will create social value focused on delivering ICT solutions and services leveraging advanced technologies to contribute to the adaptation, and we will contribute to the reduction of the environmental burden on customers and the global environment and to the mitigation of the impacts of climate change.